Lilian Ream: Legacy

 Although many original negatives have been lost, over 100,000 negatives have survived to form the "Lilian Ream Collection".
 This may be one of the most comprehensive records of its kind in England.
 The trust produce publications of the images.

 In April 2013 the Wisbech Society erected a blue plaque at 4 The Crescent in her honour.
 In 2014, a photograph of Ream was included into The Army Children of the First World War collection, established by The Army Children Archive (TACA), a project of the Imperial War Museum.

 The Ream studios and other local pioneering photographers such as Samuel (Philosopher) Smith and Geoff Hastings feature on the Cambridgeshire Photographers website.

+The Wisbech & Fenland Museum mounts exhibitions of photos from the Lilian Ream archive and the 2024 exhibition included equipment used by Roland Ream.
+Copies of photos can be purchased at the museum.